-Restoration of the floodplain across the Big and Little Marshes is the favoured option for the team looking at the Lower Otter estuary’s future.
+Restoration of the floodplain across the Big and Little Marshes is the favoured option for the Lower Otter team.

 We’ve put together a handy factsheet on the project.